For the Fairies

-First of all, a happy, flourishing garden, created with fairies in mind, can certainly attract fairies to you.
-Your garden doesn’t have to be huge and labor intensive, it can be as small or as large as you feel comfortable with.
+First of all, a happy, flourishing garden, created with fairies in mind, can definitely attract fairies to you.
+Your garden doesn’t have to be huge and labor intensive, it can be as small or as large as you want.
 For those who aren’t really into gardening, a few potted plants and maybe a little fountain on your patio or apartment balcony would be great.
 The main point to remember is that you are creating something special for the fairies.

 Here is a list of some plants that are known to attract fairies: